This feature availability depends on your plan.

 - Device Password Expiration.
 This setting specifies the number of days that a password can be used.
 After this number of days, a new password must be created.

 - Max Inactivity Time Device Lock.
-This setting specifies the length of time that the device can be inactive before the password will be required in order to reactivate the device (within this time period, the device can be reactivated without entering the password).
-You can enter any interval between 30 seconds and 1 hour.
-The default value is Unlimited.
-The format is hh.mm:ss, for example, 15:00 = 15 minutes.
+This parameter specifies the length of time that the device can be inactive before the password is required to reactivate the device.
+You can enter any interval between 1 minute and 1 hour.
+The default value is 1 minute.
+The format of the parameter is numeral.

 - Allow Text Messaging.
 When this box is checked, text messaging is allowed from the device.
 When unchecked, text messaging is blocked.